How to use the TRIPSpeed Shape tab and controls

 The lower diagnostics help you localize the mismatch.

-They are most useful after you already noticed a problem in the main chart.
+Use them after you already see a problem in the main chart.

 Use them to answer:

-- is this a real shape problem or mostly noise?
+- is this a repeated shape problem or noise

-- is the problem broad or confined to one region?
+- is the problem broad or limited to one region

-These diagnostics should confirm what you already suspect from the main chart.
-They should not replace it.
+These diagnostics should confirm the chart reading, not replace it.

 Step 5: Make only small, targeted adjustments